Athens Combo Ticket Book Your Trip Athens Tourist Pass

 A Saronikos Gulf cruise from Athens is the perfect answer for those who think that by spending a holiday in Athens, they are leaving a visit to an island out of their itinerary.

-Many of you might be surprised to hear that there are actually quite a few islands near Athens that are ideal for a short break from the city’s hassle and bustle.
+Many of you might be surprised to hear that quite a few islands near Athens are ideal for a short break from the city’s hassle and bustle.

-Getting to the islands from Athens is quite easy, and in some cases, it takes less than an hour.
+Getting to the islands from Athens is quite easy; sometimes, it takes less than an hour.

-It feels like you’re being transported from the busy downtown of a vast metropolis to a sandy shore of a tropical islet instantly.
+It feels like you’re instantly being transported from the busy downtown of a vast metropolis to the sandy shore of a tropical islet.

 Spetses island, Greece